How to Calculate Return On Investment For Software Development

 Mobile gaming ROI per user was the lowest at $1.70 per user, while shopping app revenue averaged $13.88 per user.
 The average revenue for in-app purchases may seem high, but most popular games are free to play and generate revenue using an in-app purchase model.
 In these games, most users pay nothing and continue to play for free.
 On the other hand, some users can spend up to $100 on exclusive in-game items.

 The average travel mobile app ROI was $29.42 per user, which may seem much higher, but we have to factor in 180 days.
-If you move to a 90-day period, then the average drops to $14.71, which is still higher than shopping and gaming apps.
+If you move to 90 days, then the average drops to $14.71, which is still higher than shopping and gaming apps.
 Let's take a look at the detailed steps and holistic process of calculating ROI for a mobile app.

 Step 1 - Define your goals